-Yes, rejected.
-That’s exactly what will happen if you submit an apostille request to the Florida Department of State that isn’t perfect.
-Here we’ll discuss the most common mistakes that are made that cause an apostille request to be rejected.
+That’s what will happen if you submit an apostille order to the Florida Department of State that has notarial errors.
+Here we will discuss the most common mistakes that are made that cause apostilles request to be rejected.

 The most common reason for rejection, by far, are mistakes made by the notary public who notarized your document(s).
-You’re probably not going to notice the mistake(s), because you are not a trained notary.
+You are probably not going to notice the mistake(s), because you are not a trained notary.

-Notaries public in Florida are governed by Florida Statutes Chapter 117, which contains strict rules that notaries must follow.
+Notaries public in Florida are governed by Florida Statutes Chapter 117, which contains the rules that notaries must follow.
 Most notaries are conscientious professionals and follow the rules to the letter.
-Unfortunately, there are also many notaries who simply do not know what they are doing and shouldn’t have a commission and a stamp.
+Unfortunately, there are notaries who are not trained well.
 An incompetent notary can produce substandard work for months or years without being questioned.
 A competent notary can make occasional mistakes too.
-One thing you can count on, the Florida Department of State will reject any document for apostille that has even the smallest mistake in the notarial act.
+One thing you can count on, the Florida Department of State will reject any document for apostille that has mistakes in the notarial act.
 Here are some of the more common mistakes made by notaries:

 Florida notaries are permitted to perform oaths and acknowledgements and to certify certain photocopies.
-You’d be surprised at the hybrid and “designer language” that notaries sometimes use in their notarial blocks, or fail to recognize an unlawful notarial block on a pre-printed form.
+You would be surprised at the “designer language” that notaries sometimes use in their notarial blocks or fail to recognize an unlawful notarial block on a pre-printed form.

 One common mistake is something called, “signature witnessing”.
 While some states allow it, Florida does not.
 For example, if the language in a notarial block says…

-A Florida notary may notarize a foreign language document, but the entire notarial block must be in the English language.
+A Florida notary may notarize a foreign language document, but the notarial language must be in the English.

-Current notarial language must specify whether the notarization took place in the physical presence of the notary or if the notary was conducted online by a certified online notary.
+Current notarial language must specify whether the notarization took place in the physical presence of the notary or if the notary was perfomed by online notarization.
 Most pre-printed forms have a checkbox before the two choices.
 If the proper box is not checked, the notarial act is invalid.

 Proper identification must be presented to the notary, or the notary must personally know the signer.
 If the proper boxes aren’t checked in the notarial block, and the type of identification is not noted, the notarial act is not valid.